fl101/awardfares-blog/_posts/2023-07-25-demystifying-award-charts.md

 Initially, frequent flyer programs started as a way for airlines to give away empty seats while encouraging customers to stay loyal.
 With time, and as award charts evolved, many travelers managed to exploit loopholes to get very expensive seats for a few miles.
 Particularly when you consider high sign-up bonuses from credit cards and multipliers of revenue-based programs.

-Now, as the industry chnages, airlines also have more resources to detect sweet spots and maximize their yield, and that's why most of them are changing the rules in their award charts.
+Now, as the industry changes, airlines also have more resources to detect sweet spots and maximize their yield, and that's why most of them are changing the rules in their award charts.
 While traditional award charts offered a fixed, predictable structure for redeeming miles, more and more airlines are moving towards dynamic pricing models.

 Here are some of the factors why airlines are doing this.